 Everyone gets angry from time to time, but when it starts to control your life, it’s time for help.
 At Gordon Psychology Group, the team of mental health experts, led by Dr. William Gordon, helps clients in Laguna Hills, California, learn how to control their anger, helping them lead more peaceful, happier lives.
-If you want to face the world with less anger, call the office or use the online scheduling tool to schedule an appointment.
+If you want to face the world with less anger, call the office to schedule an appointment.

 There’s no simple answer to this question as anger takes many different forms with a variety of outcomes.
 Everyone gets angry, and often for good reason: Someone cuts you off on the highway or, more seriously, betrays you in some way.
 It’s how you react — your anger — that is of concern.